Camerji12/Cloud-Computing/README.md

 In this repository I will list all the learning content from module 210.

-In this module we work with Nginx, Sandbox, Redhat etc.
+In this module we work with Nginx, Docekr, Sandbox, Redhat etc.